bizhuka/eui/info/ZCL_EUI_ALV-en.md

     show( ).
 ```

-It is written in 3 lines for clarity :smile:\
+It is written in 3 lines for clarity<br/>
 And the fact that you *can* write so does not mean that you *need* to do

 ***